//What is a Community Cat?

 What is TNR?

 TNR stands for Trap-Neuter-Return.
-TNR is a community-based program that involves concerned citizens trapping feral cats in their neighborhood, bringing them to a clinic like FixNation to get them spayed or neutered, and returning the cats to the exact spot where they were trapped so they can live out the rest of their natural lives.
+TNR is a community-based program that involves concerned citizens trapping community cats in their neighborhood, bringing them to a clinic to get them spayed or neutered, and returning the cats to the exact spot where they were trapped so they can live out the rest of their natural lives.
 Find more info here.

 Why does TNR work?

-Spaying and neutering the cats will end the cycle of homeless kittens being born so the population stabilizes and naturally reduces over time.
-Once the cats are fixed, behaviors such as howling, cat fighting and spraying also subside.
-TNR is the only humane way to effectively reduce the feral cat population, so that people and cats can peacefully co-exist.
+Spaying and neutering cats will help slow the cycle of homeless kittens being born so the population stabilizes and naturally reduces over time.
+Once cats are fixed, behaviors such as howling, cat fighting and spraying also subside.
+TNR is the only humane way to effectively reduce the community cat population, so that people and cats can peacefully co-exist.

 What are the benefits of spay and neuter?